SachaCardonna/SachaCardonna.github.io/_pages/more.md

   <div class="advice-title">Starting simple</div>
   <div class="advice-overlay">
     <div>
       When I work on something new, I always try to start simple.
 A small working version of a model or a code is much easier to test, to understand, and to correct; once the basics are solid, I gradually add complexity step by step.
-Also, writing a short script often shows where the equations are not as clear as I thought, while the blackboard helps explain what the computer output cannot.
+Also, writing a short script often shows where the equations are not as clear as I thought, while the maths helps explain what the computer output cannot.
     </div>
   </div>
 </div>